SoysCodingCafe/home/README.md

 # Soy's Coding Café
-A fork of [Jacky Zhao's Quartz V4](https://github.com/jackyzha0/quartz) for creating a website from an [Obsidian](https://obsidian.md) vault in markdown and deploying it to [Github Pages](https://github.com/SoysCodingCafe/home).
+A fork of [Jacky Zhao's Quartz V4](https://github.com/jackyzha0/quartz) for creating a website from an [Obsidian](https://obsidian.md) vault in markdown and deploying it to [Github Pages](https://pages.github.com).

-Currently it is pretty empty, but I plan on using this as a hub for my various accounts and a way to post devlogs of my current projects.
-If you have somehow stumbled upon this, bookmark [the page](https://github.com/SoysCodingCafe/home) and check back later!
+Currently it is pretty empty, but I plan on using this as a hub for my various accounts, and a way to post devlogs of my current projects.
+If you have somehow stumbled upon this, bookmark [the page](https://soyscodingcafe.github.io/home/) and check back later!

-For more information on Quartz then visit: https://quartz.jzhao.xyz/
+For more information on Quartz then visit: https://quartz.jzhao.xyz/.